 Discover the key information and food safety advice for managing E. coli.
 Download the Pal Hygiene infographic by clicking the link below.

 Perfect for water sensitive environments, these high alcohol wipes offer a broad spectrum efficacy across bacteria, yeast and viruses, providing fast cleaning and disinfection without leaving any chemical residue on surfaces.

 Designed to provide fast and convenient cleaning of hands, these ethanol based wipes dermatologically tested to leave skin moisturised and refreshed – perfect for use when there is limited access to soap and water.

 Our market leading range of alcohol, QUAT and PHMB free disinfectant wipes designed specifically for food contact surfaces.
-Halal certified and also ideal for Kosher food preparation, these highly effective disinfectant wipes come in a wide range of formats and sizes.
+Halal certified, these highly effective disinfectant wipes come in a wide range of formats and sizes.